techie-joe/library/github-pages/readme.md

 Learn how to create a website directly from a GitHub repository.
 ---

 GitHub Pages are public webpages hosted and published through GitHub.
 You can use GitHub Pages to showcase some open source projects, host a blog, or even share your résumé.
-This guide will help get you started on creating your next website.
-This walkthrough is Techie Joe's notes over the official [GitHub Pages Documentation](https://docs.github.com/en/pages)
+This walthrough guide will help get you started on creating your next website.
+This guide is written following the official [GitHub Pages Documentation](https://docs.github.com/en/pages)

 ## Quick start

-The quickest way to get up and running is by using a pre-made theme.
+The quickest way to set up your site is by using a pre-made theme.
 You can then modify your site content and style by editing the source code.

-This walktrough will lead you through creating a user site at `[username].github.io`.
+This guide will lead you through creating a user site at `[username].github.io`.

  > Read [this guide](./quick-start/).